mgear-dev/Data-centric_rigging_sample_data/README.md

 Thanks to  https://www.studioanima.co.jp/ for all the support and sample model data.

 Modeler: Svein-Arne Hartveit

 Modeler: Ippei Suzuki 鈴木 一平

+**Special Thanks to:**

+Umezu-san

+Okishima-san

+Nishino-san

+and all the people who made this possible.